 Doing These 3 Things Will Make Your Skin Better – In A Way Skincare Can't

 Skincare is our obsession – we love reading the labels to find out all the magical things it will do to our skin!
-On our quest for the happiest, glowiest, most flawless skin, we’ve tried hundreds of skincare products, and some of them really are awesome!
-But the thing is, if there was a quick fix for Instagram skin, we’re still yet to find it, and if it existed, we’re pretty sure everyone would know about it.
-Great skin really is all about what’s going on in your body, which is why so many A-listers have amazing skin – they have the best dieticians and nutritionists feeding them exactly what they need for their best skin – except most of them only post the junk food on IG!
+On our quest for the happiest, glowiest, healthiest skin, we’ve tried hundreds of skincare products, and some of them really are awesome!
+But the thing is, if there was a quick fix, we’re still yet to find it, and if it did exist, we’re pretty sure everyone would know about it.
+Great skin really is all about what’s going on in your body, which is why so many A-listers have great skin – they have the best dieticians and nutritionists feeding them exactly what they need for their best skin.

 Dr. Lipman told us that “Skin is a direct reflection as to what is going on internally, so the three key factors are proper hydration, a healthy diet/ lifestyle, and getting adequate sleep by minimizing stress, daily.”
-Fortunately, proper hydration is easy enough to address, you just need to make sure you’re consuming at least 2 liters of water a day (more if you exercise).
-Our tip for drinking more is to always keep a water bottle with you, and set yourself targets – like, ‘I will finish this bottle by lunchtime.’
+Fortunately, proper hydration is easy enough to address, you just need to make sure you’re consuming at least two liters of water a day (more if you exercise).
+Our tip for drinking more is to always keep a water bottle with you, and set yourself targets, like finishing a bottle of water by lunchtime.
 If you’re not a fan of water, check out these super delicious detox water recipes, which will keep you hydrated while also giving you a dose of healthy vitamins and antioxidants.

 Of course, not getting a good night’s sleep can make most of us grumpy, so proper sleep is imperative.
-Nighttime is also when your skin and body essentially does most of its repairing and healing, so as Dr. Lipman explained, “if you lack sleep, your skin does not fully repair.
-So you should aim to get 7-8 hours every night.”
+Dr. Lipman also explained, “if you lack sleep, your skin does not fully repair.
+So you should aim to get 7 to 8 hours every night.”
 He suggested a few simple steps for a better night’s sleep

-2. “Try some restorative yoga before bed” – Yoga can be so relaxing and helps the body unwind, while the mind focuses on poses instead of stress levels.
+2. “Try some restorative yoga before bed” – Yoga can be so relaxing and helps the body unwind, as the mind focuses on poses instead of stress levels.

 3. “Do a 10-minute guided meditation to relax” – Meditation can be super relaxing (we may have fallen asleep during, sometimes) as not only does it help you to de-stress, which is often a factor that keeps people awake, but the intentional focus on deep breathing also helps encourage sleep and calm the mind and body.
 Meditation can also promote the release of mood-boosting hormones, and according to the Journal of Neuroscience, meditation can even deliver pain-relieving chemicals to the brain